current projects

 Art and Working Life

-I approach Art and Working Life not just as a policy initiative, but as a window into a pivotal transformation in Australia’s cultural and industrial landscape.
-The program's lifespan captures the historic decline of trade unionism and what this has meant for Australian culture.
+Art and Working Life provides a window into a pivotal period of transformation in Australia’s cultural and industrial landscape.
+The program's lifespan encompasses the historic decline of trade unionism and the emergence of a ‘creative industries’ policy approach.
 It reveals how artistic labour, class identity, and public funding intersected during a volatile period in which the ambitions of cultural democracy collided with the restructuring forces of neoliberalism.

 This ongoing project asks: